We grow and sell citrus fruit, trees & supplies to homeowners and commercial growers.

 Over the last four years, citrus has become the primary topic of table discussions with family and friends.
 As we continue to grow our website and our business, we will be introducing you to our family members and friends in the business, so come back to visit us often.

 The mission of Georgia Grown Citrus is to help entrepreneurs rediscover Georgia’s small family farms by promoting and educating them about the unlimited potential for the citrus industry in our state.
 Citrus is truly that one commodity a small family can do together; instead of capital equipment, all is needed is a bit of effort, determination and family cooperation.
 Lindy has served as the President of the Georgia Citrus Association since its inception in October of 2016.
-That is her give-back, not only to her community, but to our state.
+In addition, she most recently was elected to serve on the board of directors of the Georgia Fruit & Vegetable Growers Association.
+Serving is her give-back, not only to her community, but to our state.
 Lindy and Perry encourage everyone-commercial growers, homeowners and citrus enthusiasts-to become a member of the Georgia Citrus Association as we grow this commodity to industry level in the coming years.